 The Trust is passionate about Inclusive education for all and welcomes a diversity of culture, religion and intellectual ability, striving to meet the needs of all young people from 3-18 with a learning difficulty, disability, disadvantage or special educational needs.
 The Code of Practice (2015), states that all children and young people are entitled to an education that enables them to make progress so that they:

 - achieve their best

 - become confident individuals living fulfilling lives, and

 - make a successful transition into adulthood, whether into employment, further or higher education or training.

-The Trust believes that all children with a Special Educational Need (SEN) must have their needs recognised and assessed, with appropriate and timely intervention put in place.
+The Trust believes that all children with a Special Educational Need and disability (SEND) must have their needs recognised and assessed, with appropriate and timely intervention put in place.

 All staff have due regard to general duties to promote disability equality.
 The Trust strives to deliver appropriate curriculum to:

 - Meet the students diverse learning needs

 - Remove the barriers to assessment and learning